benclifford/python-fixpoint/README.md

 8
 13
 ```

+I wondered about the specific additions Python makes to lambda calculus that make the above recursion work, and this repo is the result of those musings.

+## Recursion in Python

 <p>Why does that work without <code>fib</code> being defined first?</p>
 <p>Because Python doesn't try to look up the recursive definition of <code>fib</code> until you *run* <code>fib</code> and reach the recursive call.
 By that time, <code>fib</code> has definitely been defined.</p>